microsoft/TextWorld/README.md

     sudo apt install build-essential uuid-dev libffi-dev python3-dev curl

+And on macOS, with

+    brew install libffi curl

 ### Installing TextWorld

 The easiest way to install TextWorld is via `pip`.